 From Shinjuku station in Tokyo take the LTD. Express Kaiji 107 to Otsuki station, the journey takes around 60 minutes.
 From Otsuki station take the Fujikyu Railway train to Kawaguchiko station, all in all the trip will cost around 2000 JPY.
 I enjoy the Fujikyu railway as the trains are decorated in such a cute way!

 Many people wish to take the Shinkansen, especially if they have a JR pass, however the Shinkansen route is not the best to get to somewhere like Kawaguchi-ko station.
 You can however get to Hakone by using your JR pass up to Odawara station, then you can use the Hakone Free Pass to get further.
 You can, on a clear day, see Mount Fuji from here.
+It is also possible to take the Shinkansen to Mishima station and then transfer to a bus to get to Kawaguchiko station.

 If you would rather be whisked away then there are a number of guided tours which go to the Mount Fuji and Hakone region.
 I have been on such tours but really prefer travelling without a tour group, but it can be a less stressful way to get around (although much more expensive).